rvankoert/loghi/README.md

 validationlist=/full/path/to/training_data_folder/val_list.txt
 ```

-if you do not have a NVIDIA-GPU and nvidia-docker setup additionally change
+if you do not have a NVIDIA-GPU and nvidia-docker setup additionally change:

 ```text
 GPU=0